-The Eating Disorder Examination Questionnaire 6.0 (EDE-Q) was included, which is a 28-item tool for assessing the range and severity of behavioural features of eating disorders over the past 28 days.38 Twenty two of the questions relate to severity and are scored on a seven point Likert scale (0-6), while the remaining six questions assess frequency of key behavioural features (e.g. binge eating) and are not included in scoring.
+The Eating Disorder Examination Questionnaire 6.0 was included, which is a 28-item tool for assessing the range and severity of behavioural features of eating disorders over the past 28 days.39 Twenty-two of the questions relate to severity and are scored on a 7-point Likert Scale (0-6), while the remaining six questions assess frequency of key behavioural features (eg, binge eating) and are not included in scoring.
 The questions relating to severity cover four subscales (restraint; eating concern; shape concern; weight concern) which can be scored individually, as well as calculating a global score.
-Sub-scale and global scores range from 0-6, calculated as the sum of the individual question scores, divided by the number of questions.
-Scores of four or higher are indicative of clinical range symptoms.
+Subscale and global scores range from 0 to 6, calculated as the sum of the individual question scores, divided by the number of questions.
+Scores of 4 or higher are indicative of clinical range symptoms.